MailTape/MailTape-v1/_posts/2014-12-07-Fragments.md

 ---

 <p id="introduction">
 This morning, here's a Mailtape inspired by [Fragments](https://www.facebook.com/frgmntsmusic "Fragments' Facebook Page").
-If you're not waking up in a good mood by the end of this sunday selection, we can't do anything for you.
-Enjoy the lively rhythm of these tracks and you will be powered for the rest of the day. </p>
+You must wake up in a good mood by the end of this sunday selection.
+Enjoy the lively rhythms of these tracks and you will be powered for the rest of the day. </p>

 # Ethearal vibes

 Fragments' music is all about freedom.
 It's impossible to put them inside a tiny little box that defines a musical genre.
 Without any words, they express their own poetry.
-Close your eyes and imagine a magical land made of their music.
+Close your eyes and imagine a land echoing with the rhythms of their music..

 Their morning selection is a perfect mirror to how eclectic their inspirations are.
-From the soaring chorus to the kind piano melody, just let your mind wander.
+It contains everything you need to kindle your imagination, from the soaring chorus to the kind piano melody, just let your mind wander.

 # Fragments' morning inspiration